mtroy2/ParadigmsFinal/README.txt

    Mason Prosser

 ### HOW TO PLAY ###
+Battle Tanks is very simple:
+1. Run Server.py from the student02 machine, making sure X forwarding is enabled if you are connecting to this machine remotely.
-Battle Tanks is very simple: first run Server.py, then agree with a friend who will be Player 1 and who will be Player 2.
+2. Agree with a friend who will be Player 1 and who will be Player 2.
-Each player should execute the appropriate file, which will open up the game window.
-Click 'Play' to establish a connection to the server, and the game will begin!
+3. Execute the appropriate file, and press 'Play' to connect to the server and begin the game!

 The controls are simple:
 - ARROW KEYS: